deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

   __Understanding and visualizing the data__

  To reach our goal of using as less building characteristics and climate data as possible, I decided to look at what could be done with just the outside temperature and gas consumption data from multiple dwellings.
-After team 2 had finished cleaning and preparing the data, I wrote a code to visualize the temperature and gas consumption at different time frames.
+After team 2 had finished cleaning and preparing the data, I [wrote a code](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Daan/Portfolio.md) to visualize the temperature and gas consumption at different time frames.
 The following gif shows the result:

 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Daan/Images/gasvstemp2.gif"  width="700"> </p>

  The first plot is the (almost) raw data with a resolution of 1 hour.
 Mainly due to human patterns and day/night diffference, the data fluctuates a lot.
-However, when the data is resampled to different time frames, an inversely proportional relationship between gas consumption and temperature begins to show up.
-Although this is intuitive, showing this relationship with data is pretty convincing.
+However, when the data is resampled to different time frames, an inversely proportional correlation between gas consumption and temperature begins to show up.
+Although this is intuitive, showing this correlation with data is pretty convincing.

 __Presentations__
 [First presentation TU Delft](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/28-09-2018%20(TU%20delft%20meeting).pptx)